iamdcj/javascripts/core/scope/README.md

 **_Scope is the set of rules which govern where bindings are stored and retrieved._**

-#### How is scope created?
+#### How it happens

-The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of the program’s lifecycle; [scope generation](01-generation)
+The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of the program’s lifecycle; [scope generation](01-generation).

 Scope defined by the authored source code structure is known as [lexical scope](./lexical-scope).

+Once the scopes have been generated using the scoping rules, we can then executed our scoped code; [execution of scoped code](01-execution).

 #### Scope Levels